 You only get 24 hours every day, and while there are plenty of ways to wring more out of the time you have, there isn’t a way to get more of the stuff.
-But no need to worry—there are plenty of ways to use the time to have better.
-Here are 7 of them!
+But no need to worry—there are plenty of ways to make the most of your time.

 Slowing down to get more out of your time may seem counterintuitive, but when you actually slow down, you will find that what you do becomes a lot more meaningful.